 Acrylic lacquers are quite similar to nitrocellulose lacquers.
 They’re synthetic compounds, with fast drying times and relatively bright color options.
 Like acrylic paints, though, they don’t tend to last a long time.
 They’re mainly used as a non-toxic alternative to nitrocellulose lacquers, in applications where durability isn’t a huge priority.

-Water-based lacquers are the latest type of coating, and they’re the most popular these days because of their safety and low emissions.
+Water-based lacquers are the latest type of coating.
+Also, they’re the most popular these days because of their safety and low emissions.
 They’re great all-around coatings, and each new generation of materials gets better.
-These materials have low VOC content, so they’re less dangerous in the shop, and less toxic as they off-gas.
+These materials have low VOC content, so they’re less dangerous in the shop and less toxic as they off-gas.
 Generally, they’re as durable as nitrocellulose coatings, but not quite as hardy as urushiol.

 Pro tip: working on guitars or other furniture which will see lots of temperature changes?
 Go for an automotive-type lacquer!
-Even nitrocellulose furniture lacquer will get that alligator skin look in no time if you use it for things that travel deal with environmental changes, but lacquer developed for cars is a lot hardier.
+Even nitrocellulose furniture lacquer will get that alligator skin look in no time.
+If you use it for things that travel deal with environmental changes, but lacquer developed for cars is a lot harder.